Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-If one knows the value of $errorprob$, or has at least an estimate of it, one can correct for this bias.
-In order to estimate the $k$-RNG on a data set $\dataset$ for the intended value of $k$, according to \eqref{zus_p_pschlange2}, one should modify Algorithm \ref{algorithm_rng_estimation} such that two data points $x_i$ and $x_j$ are connected if and only if

-These findings will be confirmed by experiments in Section \ref{exp_art_rng_estimation}.
-We have to bear them in mind when choosing the parameter $k$ for Algorithm \ref{algorithm_rng_classification} or Algorithm \ref{algorithm_rng_clustering} (compare with the experiments in Sections \ref{exp_art_classific} and \ref{exp_art_clustering}): Using cross-validation for choosing $k$ for Algorithm~\ref{algorithm_rng_classification}, we may only use Leave-one-out cross-validation variants since we have to ensure roughly the same size of the training set during cross-validation and the training set in the ultimate classification task.
+These findings might seem worse than they actually are: using our estimated graph for classification or clustering, we do not care whether we work with the estimate of a \mbox{$k'$-RNG} instead of a \mbox{$k$-RNG}, but only whether our classification or clustering result is useful.
+However, we have to bear them in mind when choosing the parameter $k$ in our algorithms: Using cross-validation for choosing $k$ for Algorithm~\ref{algorithm_rng_classification} (classification by means of a majority vote of neighbors in the graph), we may only use Leave-one-out cross-validation variants since we have to ensure roughly the same size of the training set during cross-validation and the training set in the ultimate classification task.
 Otherwise, a value of $k$ that is optimal during cross-validation will not be optimal in the ultimate classification problem since $k'$ depends on $|\dataset|$ as stated in \eqref{what_we_really_estimate}.
-Applying Algorithm \ref{algorithm_rng_clustering}, we have to choose $k$ so large that the constructed graph (encoded by~$W$) is connected.
-This is not only required by some versions of spectral clustering, but also indicates that our constructed graph is an estimate of a true $k'$-RNG with $k'\geq 1$ rather than of an empty graph.
+Applying Algorithm \ref{algorithm_rng_clustering} (spectral clustering on the estimated $k$-RNG), we have to choose $k$ so large that the constructed graph is connected.
+This is not only required by some versions of spectral clustering, but also indicates that the graph is indeed an estimate of a true $k'$-RNG with $k'\geq 1$ rather than of an empty graph.
+If we know the value of $errorprob$, or have at least an estimate of it, we can correct for the bias of our strategy.
+In order to estimate the $k$-RNG on a data set $\dataset$ for the intended value of $k$, according to \eqref{zus_p_pschlange2}, two data points $x_i$ and $x_j$ with $i\neq j$ should be connected if and only if

+which equals \eqref{estimation_rng} if $errorprob=0$.
+Note that although the left-hand side of equation \eqref{alg6_modif} is an unbiased estimator of $p(x_i,x_j)$ for every $x_i$ and $x_j$ with $i\neq j$ (assuming $\mathcal{S}$ to be sampled uniformly at random from all statements), due to the thresholding step in \eqref{alg6_modif} our estimation strategy is still not an unbiased estimator of the intended $k$-RNG.